Adversarial Robustness for Code: Accurate and Robust Models of Code

-\paragraph{Step 3: Representation refinement} To address the challenge of learning both accurate and robust models of code, we develop a novel technique that: (i) learns which parts of the input program are relevant for the given prediction, and (ii) refines the model representation such that only relevant program parts are used as input to the neural network.
-Essentially, the technique automatically learns an abstraction $\alpha$ which given a program, produces a relevant representation of that program. \Figref{overview}\textit{d} shows an example of a possible abstraction $\alpha$ used to predict the type of the \scode{parseInt} function.
-The abstraction $\alpha$ takes as input the entire program but keeps only parts relevant for predicting the type of \scode{parseInt} -- that it is a method call with name \scode{parseInt} which has two arguments.
-To learn the abstraction~$\alpha$, we represent programs as graphs and phrase the refinement task as an optimization problem that minimizes the number of graph edges, while ensuring that the accuracy of the model before and after applying $\alpha$ stays roughly the same.
-We provide technical details as well as an algorithm to solve the above optimization problem efficiently in \Secref{refinement}.
+\paragraph{Step 3: Representation refinement} To address the issue that adversarial training alone does not work well, we develop a novel technique that: (i) learns which parts of the input program are relevant for the given prediction, and (ii) refines the model representation such that only relevant program parts are used as input to the neural network.
+Essentially, the technique automatically learns an abstraction $\alpha$ which given a program, produces a relevant representation of that program. \Figref{overview}\textit{d} shows an example of a possible abstraction $\alpha$ that takes as input the entire program but keeps only parts relevant for predicting the type of \scode{parseInt} -- it is a method call with name \scode{parseInt} which has two arguments.
+To learn the abstraction~$\alpha$, we first represent programs as graphs and then phrase the refinement task as an optimization problem that minimizes the number of graph edges, while ensuring that the accuracy of the model before and after applying $\alpha$ stays roughly the same.

 Finally, we apply adversarial training, but this time on the abstraction $\alpha$ obtained via representation refinement, resulting in new functions $f$ and $g_h$.
 Overall, this results in an adversarially robust model $m_i = \langle f, g_h, \alpha \rangle$.